Which Meeting Tools Actually Integrate with Notion? 10 to Know in 2026 (Calendar, AI Notes, Recording)

 10ZapierAutomation hubAPI-basedFree–$20/mo

-Tools with "direct (native)" integration are Notion Calendar, Notion AI Meeting Notes, Notta, tl;dv, and Qureco — five in total.
-Among those, only tl;dv and Qureco preserve the recording while running on individual plans.
+Five tools have direct (native) Notion integration: Notion Calendar, Notion AI Meeting Notes, Notta, tl;dv, and Qureco.
+Among those, only tl;dv and Qureco preserve the recording while staying on individual plans.

-If you're still asking "OK, but which one should I actually choose?", here are pairings for common stacks.
+If you're still asking "OK, but which combo should I actually pick?" — here are pairings for the most common setups.

 Zoom-centric, Notion-centric

-• Notion Calendar to centralize the schedule (Zoom links attach automatically)
+• Notion Calendar to centralize scheduling (Zoom links attach automatically)

-• tl;dv or Qureco to flow recording + AI notes into Notion
+• tl;dv or Qureco to send recording + AI notes into Notion

 • Add Zapier later when you need conditional branching

-Think of tl;dv as the "cloud recording" camp and Qureco as the "local recording" camp — pick the side that matches how you already work.
+Think of tl;dv as the cloud-recording camp and Qureco as the local-recording camp — pick the side that fits how you already work.

 Google Meet-centric on Mac